Texas City, Texas

 Does Texas City have Lead contamination?

-Yes, it does.
+Yes, Texas City water has lead in it.
 Lead samples collected in Texas City in 2019 had concentrations up to 32.0 parts per billion.

 This is dangerously high: The legal limit is 15 parts per billion.